-Pamela is an American, working and living in Norway.
-She has a wide range of experience within sculpting, has had several commissioned pieces, but is best known for her portrait busts.
+Pamela has a wide range of experience within sculpting, has had several commissioned pieces, but is best known for her portrait busts.
 Having the opportunity to strive to capture ones personality, or a magic, fleeting moment in time between her models, is as fulfilling as it addictive.
 She also produces individual sculptures and series for sale.

 She mainly produces figurative sculptures, but loves the element of play while producing abstract pieces.
 She also paints, draws and enjoys several traditional cultural handcrafts.
 It is a strength to be able to combine these varied techniques, depending on the piece being produced.
-After having worked with clay in the 1970's, Pamela first took the steps to becoming a professional artist 30 years later following 10 years of teaching.
+After having worked with clay in the 1970's, Pamela first took the steps to becoming a professional artist 30 years later following 10 years of teaching art.

 A varied education has been a fantastic well of inspiration.
 Her art degree was both practical and theoretical.
 At a glance, it may not be obvious how degrees in Engineering Technology, Journalism (PR) and Human Communication may be relevant to art.
 However, they allow Pamela to tackle the technical challenges of a varied material repertoire, create her own presentations (including her brochures and these web pages) and control information.
 Her master's degree is in human communication, with emphasis on nonverbal communication (body language and facial expression).
 Couple this with her favorite subject of sculpting, the human body, and the work options are rich.